Insider Selling: UWM (NYSE:UWMC) CEO Sells 596,356 Shares of Stock

 - On Monday, November 3rd, Ishbia Mat sold 596,356 shares of UWM stock.
 The shares were sold at an average price of $5.76, for a total transaction of $3,435,010.56.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, January 8th.
-Investors of record on Thursday, December 18th will be given a dividend of $0.10 per share.
-The ex-dividend date is Thursday, December 18th.
-This represents a $0.40 annualized dividend and a dividend yield of 7.6%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, January 8th.
+Shareholders of record on Thursday, December 18th will be paid a $0.10 dividend.
+This represents a $0.40 dividend on an annualized basis and a yield of 6.8%.
+The ex-dividend date of this dividend is Thursday, December 18th.

 Wall Street Analyst Weigh In

-Several brokerages have commented on UWMC.
-Weiss Ratings reissued a “sell (d+)” rating on shares of UWM in a research report on Wednesday, October 8th.
-Wall Street Zen cut shares of UWM from a “hold” rating to a “strong sell” rating in a research report on Saturday, November 15th.
-Zacks Research raised shares of UWM from a “strong sell” rating to a “hold” rating in a research note on Tuesday, October 7th.
-BTIG Research reaffirmed a “buy” rating and set a $10.00 target price on shares of UWM in a research note on Monday, September 22nd.
-Finally, UBS Group lifted their target price on shares of UWM from $5.50 to $6.00 and gave the company a “neutral” rating in a report on Wednesday, November 12th.
-Two investment analysts have rated the stock with a Buy rating, six have given a Hold rating and one has assigned a Sell rating to the company.
-According to data from MarketBeat.com, UWM currently has a consensus rating of “Hold” and a consensus price target of $6.54.
+A number of brokerages have recently weighed in on UWMC.
+Zacks Research raised UWM from a “strong sell” rating to a “hold” rating in a research report on Tuesday, October 7th.
+Barclays boosted their price target on shares of UWM from $6.00 to $7.00 and gave the company an “overweight” rating in a research note on Monday, October 6th.
+Wall Street Zen lowered shares of UWM from a “hold” rating to a “strong sell” rating in a research note on Saturday, November 15th.
+UBS Group lifted their price objective on shares of UWM from $5.50 to $6.00 and gave the company a “neutral” rating in a report on Wednesday, November 12th.
+Finally, Weiss Ratings restated a “sell (d+)” rating on shares of UWM in a report on Wednesday, October 8th.
+Two equities research analysts have rated the stock with a Buy rating, six have assigned a Hold rating and one has given a Sell rating to the company’s stock.
+According to data from MarketBeat.com, UWM currently has an average rating of “Hold” and a consensus price target of $6.54.

 About UWM